hkimkim/astro-trash/README.md

 ## Description
 A web browser game that informs players about the dangers of space junk.

-## Backstory
+## Premise
 A space junk is so close to hitting the International Space Station.
 You, the astronaut, have to hover over to the space ship that came to transport you to a near by Space Station.
-Be careful of the other space junk between the International Space Station and the space ship!
+Be careful of the space junks flying towards you as you hover over to the space ship!

 ## Problem
 <img src="https://www.nasa.gov/sites/default/files/4-8-nrc-evaluates-nasas-orbital-debris-programs.jpg" width="300" height="300">